ReeceGoding/Frustration-One-Year-With-R/README.md

 going in to the specific libraries, I’ll give some general thoughts:

--   I can’t back down from the “*polished turd*” point that I [made earlier](#the-community).
+-   I can’t back down from the “*polished turd*” point that I [made earlier](#48-the-community).
 No matter how good the Tidyverse is, any attempt to fix R’s inconsistencies by making new libraries is doomed to fail.
 Base R is inconsistent, so the only way to be consistent with it is to be inconsistent.
 For example, `as.foo()` is inconsistent with R’s S3 system, but it’s what I’d expect to find with a new class called `foo` in a library.
 The only solution to this problem is to somehow write code that completely ignores base